-We’ve all been here.
-There.
+We’ve all been there.
 We shared from the depths of our souls.
 Our fears.
 Our worries.
 Our hopes.
 Our dreams.

-You, my friend, are sore eyeballs deep into what has been called the “vulnerability hangover” (term coined by the Queen Bee of Vulnerability, Dr. Brené Brown.)
+You, my friend, are eyeballs deep into what has been called the “vulnerability hangover.”

 As a chronic hugger of strangers, the first one to say I love you, an over-sharer by nature and a woman living inside a desire to live so fully that most of her filters have been removed, I get it.